Bad Sobernheim station: Infrastructure

 The heritage-listed entrance building was built in the early years of the Nahe Valley Railway during the second half of the 19th century.
 It consists of a two-story main building, built of sandstone ashlar, with eight portals on the long sides, and flanked by single-storey wings with three portals.
 The three buildings are topped by slated hip roofs.

 From 2006 to 2007, the station was rebuilt and now has two 160 metre-long platforms on three platform tracks, lifts and an underpass.
 In 2012 the park-and-ride area was expanded.
 A “bike-and-ride” facility is located at the station to serve riders on the Nahe cycleway (Nahe-Radweg).

 Rail services

 From Monday to Sunday there is an hourly service by Regional-Express and Regionalbahn services.
-Every two hours, the Regional-Express service continued directly to/from Frankfurt Airport and Frankfurt Hauptbahnhof.
+Every two hours, the Regional-Express service continues directly to/from Frankfurt Airport and Frankfurt Hauptbahnhof (as of 2025).

 The station is served by buses coordinated by the Rhein-Nahe Nahverkehrsverbund (Rhine-Nahe Transport Association, RNN).
 In the local transport plan of the Bad Kreuznach district, it is planned to expand operations at the station as a network node.